Cookies on the Healthspan site

 While sunlight triggers the synthesis of natural vitamin D in the skin, it's also important to consume vitamin D through your diet.
 Foods that contain vitamin D include eggs, oily fish and foods that are fortified with vitamin D.9 Mushrooms that are exposed to UVB rays can also contain a good amount of vitamin D.10

-Taking a vitamin D supplement is a convenient way to ensure you are getting enough, particularly if you are at risk of deficiency.3 In addition to adults taking a supplement daily, it's also recommended that children between the ages of 1 and 4 are given a daily vitamin D supplement to ensure they have sufficient levels as they grow.
+Taking a vitamin D supplement is a convenient way to ensure you are getting enough, particularly if you are at risk of deficiency.3 In addition to adults taking a supplement daily, it's also recommended that children between the ages of one and four are given a daily vitamin D supplement to ensure they have sufficient levels as they grow.

 Ultimately, keeping your vitamin D levels sufficient can help not only your bone health, but also your overall health.
 From food to supplementation, it's important to make sure you're getting enough vitamin D from a variety of sources.